Klodii/dotfiles/.config/nvim/README.md

         - `gu<movement>` to make lowercase all character found in the movement
         - `gU<movement>` to make uppercase all character found in the movement

-Register commands
+Record commands
     - Normal mode:
         - `q<a-z>` to begin record all keys and commands executed.
-The registration goes to the <a-z> character selected.
+The recording goes to the <a-z> character selected (aka the alfanumeric register selected).
         - `@<a-z><movement>` to execute the recorded commands
+Registers:
+    - To list all registers content: `:registers` or `:reg`
+    - To paste the content of a register X:
+        - Normal mode: `"Xp"`
+        - Insert mode: `<^-r>X"

 Close suggestion window:
     - Insert mode: